PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 ### a.
 Overview, Problem Description, Summary, or Abstract

 Our project is based on Virtual Reality.
-We need to make sure that the  model provided from the Algosup to B3 will correspond  to the needs of the school and then to simulate a typical day at school.
+We need to make sure that the model provided from the Algosup to B3 will correspond to the needs of the school and then simulate a typical day at school.

 We have had some issues with the 3d model, we need to refactor the 3d model of B3.